-The number of photographers has decreased slightly over the past few years.
+The number of photographers has decreased significantly over the past few years.
 The positive effects of the growing use of audiovisual media have not been enough to offset the negative effects of the development of image banks and the appropriation of photographers' work by members of other occupations.
-As these trends are likely to continue in the next few years, the number of photographers is expected to continue to decrease slightly.
+As these trends are likely to continue in the next few years, the number of photographers is expected to continue to decrease significantly.

 Sources of employment